MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 Floor Joosen (4814495) f.e.joosen@student.tudelft.nl: New data, Hyperparams check<br>
 Marije Tromp (4933656) m.r.tromp@student.tudelft.nl: New data, Ablation study<br>

+#### Data
+The images used can be found here: https://drive.google.com/drive/folders/1-WvhaLVh7EzWN6PMxix_heBFjCvESS6h?usp=sharing.
+If the files are no longer available, please contact one of us at the e-mail addresses above.

 ## References <a name="references"></a>
 "Learning to See in the Dark". (n.d.).
 Retrieved from https://arxiv.org/abs/1805.01934 "Canon EOS 90D-camera". (n.d.).
 Retrieved from https://www.canon.nl/cameras/eos-90d/specifications/